 - Demonstrate proof that your condo insurance policy meets the association's minimum limits.

-- Purchase your condo insurance policy from a particular company.
+- Buy your condo insurance policy from a particular company.

-While condo associations are generally required to carry insurance, Florida Statutes don't require your association's policy to include most fixtures and systems specific to your condo.
-Therefore, you could be responsible for damage to and replacement of any personal property, the condo's floors and walls, electrical fixtures and appliances, water heaters and filters, built-in fixtures, and window treatments.
-You're not required to carry insurance for these items, but it may be a simple way to financially protect yourself.
+While condo associations are generally required to carry insurance, Florida statutes don't require your association's policy to include most fixtures and systems specific to your condo.
+You're not required to carry insurance for these items, but it may be a simple way to protect yourself financially.

 A condo association's insurance policy typically covers:

 - Damage in common areas, such as pools, hallways and lobbies.

 - Liability in case someone is injured on the property or in certain common areas.

 - Shared amenities and equipment, such as elevators and other building systems.

 In some cases, condo associations have much more extensive insurance policies, which can include coverage for fixtures and structural components inside your condo as well.
 Therefore, we recommend confirming what's included in your condo association's policy before getting your own coverage.

 Condo insurance, also called an HO-6 insurance policy, is similar to homeowners insurance in that it covers your personal property, liability and some structural elements of your home.